Majaz Lakhnawi: Early life and education

 Majaz was born on 19 October 1911 at Rudauli in Ayodhya district of what is now Uttar Pradesh.
 His family were a branch of a land-owning gentry family, but were not wealthy.
 His brother Ansar Harvani was a journalist and he had two older sisters, namely Safia and Hamida.
 (Note: Hamida wrote an account of her family titled Hum Paanch Thay (We Were Five).)
 Safia was the wife of poet Jan Nisar Akhtar.
 Thus, Majaz was the maternal uncle of Javed Akhtar.

 Majaz suffered from a hearing impairment even as a child, and probably for this reason, he tended to be somewhat difficult, with erratic behavior; he was moody and also a loner.
-He had the habit of staying awake all night and doing most of his work then; as a result, his earned the nickname "Jaggan Bhaiyya" ("awake brother" in Hindi).
+He had the habit of staying awake all night and doing most of his work then; as a result, his earned the nickname "Jaggan Bhaiyya" ("stays-awake brother" in Hindi).
 According to a major newspaper of the region, "With hindsight one could deduce that he had the marks of a bipolar mental disorder that became more pronounced as he grew older and his life began to fall apart".

 Majaz's father, Seraj-ul-Haq, was a university graduate at a time when this was rare; he joined government service, serving in the middle ranks of the registration department, and finally reached the rank of Assistant Registrar.
 He was posted mainly in Lucknow, but since his aged parents needed attention, he kept his wife and children in the ancestral house at Rudauli, which is not far from Lucknow, and he would visit them about twice a month.
 Thus, Majaz grew up mainly in Rudauli and received his basic education there.
 In the late 1920s, his father was transferred to Agra.
 Since his parents were no more, and since Agra was too far from Rudauli for frequent visits, Seraj-ul-Haq decided to take his wife and children with him.

 Majaz completed school in Agra in 1929, and enrolled in St. John's Intermediate College.
 Almost immediately, his father was transferred to Aligarh, and the family moved again, leaving Majaz in a hostel.
 The young Majaz was given a cash allowance for the first time in his life, and freedom from his mother's adoring but eagle surveillance.
 He behaved like many teenagers of his age, neglected his studies, spent his time and money the way he liked, and failed his exams.
 Yet, his time was spent not on games or in disreputable activities, but in attending mushairas (poetry symposia) and music concerts.
 It was at this time that he came in contact with both senior and upcoming poets of Agra, including Fani Badayuni, Ale Ahmad Suroor and Jazbi.
 With difficulty, Majaz finally cleared his intermediate exams in 1931, and rejoined his parents in Aligarh, where his father got him enrolled for BA at Aligarh Muslim University, his subjects being philosophy, economics and Urdu.
 He graduated in 1936, again taking a year more than he should have.